RakhaHafishSetiawan/Company-Sales-Perfomance/README.md

 # Sales-Insight-Analysis
-A Habis Kerja Business Analytics Course case study on the companie's sales performance.
-The files contained within this repository is avalaible on the .pbix and .png format.
-Feel free to take a look and download them.
+A Habis Kerja Business Analytics Course case study on the company's sales performance.
+This visualization answers the question of the item stock quantity, most sold items, and annual revenue of the company.

 # Tools
 • Microsoft Excel <br>